JohnBetaCode/Social-Distancing-Analyser/README.md

 <img src="./media/figures/banner.jpeg" alt="drawing" width="1000"/>
 </p>

-Welcome to a humble social distancing analyzer, this repo was developed by engineers with love and too much free time, they tried to don't die of boring in the global quarantine due to the COVID-19, thank you china! ...
+Considering the big change that the world is facing, as well as our lives due to the COVID-19, we provide to people and companies a complete open-source tool to analyze the social distancing for streets, parks, offices, and even crowded places like malls, train stations, and others.

-Here you have the code and everything that you'll need to perform your own intrinsic and extrinsic calibration, and run an object detection model to track the people in a warped space and analyze how far or close they are to each to other.
+Here you have the code and everything that you'll need to perform your own intrinsic and extrinsic calibration, and run a YOLOv4 based object detection model to track the people in a warped space and analyze how far or close they are to each other (Social Distancing).

+The current pipeline only supports videos, but you can use the base classes, and methods to extend the application to video streamings, pictures and adapt it to your own project.
+Here, we will explain dependencies, code, and everything that you need to rock and roll!

 **Status**: Archive (code is provided as-is, no updates expected)